 Some other important factors in your Arguments of Law include the following:

 - Write your argument concerning the error you identified in the proceeding below with prejudice in mind.
 Prejudice is what gets decisions overturned.
 While it might seem obvious in some cases, a subtle nudge may be necessary to demonstrate why the lower court’s error was prejudicial.
-If the court let in evidence that it should not have, for example, state, “If the evidence had not been admitted, the state would have had insufficient evidence of ________ [some element of the crime] to convict the defendant, and its admission therefore prejudiced the defendant.”
+If the court let in evidence that it should not have, for example, stated, “If the evidence had not been admitted, the state would have had insufficient evidence of ________ [some element of the crime] to convict the defendant, and its admission, therefore, prejudiced the defendant.”

 - As you flesh out your legal argument, focus on your strongest points.
 Raising weak points wastes your time, detracts from the strong ones, and irritates judges.
 Unless you are raising the point simply to keep from waiving it, keep your writing and the judge’s minds on your strong points.

 - Many appellate judges are desensitized to arguments they see all the time and may summarily dismiss an argument that sounds like one they’ve heard before.
 Use creative phrasing to turn your issue into one they will analyze on its merits, not one exactly like those they’ve rejected dozens of times.
 As with the Statement of Facts, your argument should relay more than a dry recitation of the applicable law.
 Use active and engaging writing to grab and hold the judges’ interests.
 Make your issue seem different from what they’ve seen before.